30.6.10

 The young girl wanted a new voice.
 After all, people got

 new things every day.
-A new hip, a
+A new hip, a new nose, a new set

-.
+like wooden shoes.
 She loved the type of L-sounds

-that made a mouth drool from
+that made a mouth drool from the back of the tongue

 to the front.
 She practiced her new voice into seashells,

+tin cans, caves.
 She gave her first performance quietly,

 into the ear of her sleeping dog.
 She could tell by his snorting